-These exercises are named after Dr. Arnold Kegel, a gynecologist who was successful in finding a non-surgical solution to problems stemming from weak pelvic floor muscles.
-Over time, another new and exciting benefit of these exercises emerged: they can improve orgasms and sexual satisfaction in women.
+Named after Dr. Arnold Kegel, a gynecologist who was successful in finding a non-surgical solution to problems stemming from weak pelvic floor muscles.

-The short answer is yes—they most certainly can, if performed correctly and consistently.
+The short answer is yes—they most certainly can, if you're working the right muscle correctly and consistently.

-Several scientific studies have found that Kegels can be an excellent self-help solution for guys who want to last longer in bed.
+Several scientific studies have found that Kegel exercises for men can be an excellent self-help solution for guys who want to last longer in bed.

-For example, in one widely publicized study testing the effectiveness of Kegels on premature ejaculation, 82.5% of the men who took part saw an increase in sexual stamina.
+For example, in one widely publicized study testing the effectiveness of Kegel exercises on premature ejaculation, 82.5% of the men who took part saw an increase in sexual stamina.

-Another study that included a more extensive and diverse pool of test subjects, the overall success rate was a little lower; however, it still demonstrated the effectiveness of these exercises.
+In another study that included a more extensive and diverse pool of test subjects, the overall success rate was a little lower; however, it still demonstrated the effectiveness of these pelvic floor muscle exercises.

 Specifically, 54% of men saw improvement overall, but this number jumped to 65% for men aged 35 and younger.

-Although research shows that Kegels can and do work, it is important to note that this treatment requires time, practice, and patience.
+Although research shows that Kegel exercises can help and really do work, it is important to note that this treatment requires time, practice, and patience.

-When you try to stop the stream, the area where you feel the strain is where your pelvic muscles are located.
-Start and stop peeing a few times to get comfortable with how to contract these muscles.
+When you try to stop the stream, the area where you feel the strain is where your pelvic floor muscles are located.
+Start and stop peeing a few times to get comfortable with how to contract the right muscles.

-Another way to find these muscles is to imagine that you’re trying to hold in some gas.
+Another way to find the correct pelvic muscles is to imagine that you’re trying to hold in some gas.

-By squeezing the anal sphincter (not your butt cheeks), you’re also working the pelvic floor.
+By squeezing the anal sphincter (not your butt cheeks), you’re also working the pelvic floor muscles.

-At this point, you are ready to learn how to use Kegels to assist with premature ejaculation.
+At this point, you are ready to learn how to use Kegel exercises to assist with premature ejaculation.

 Now that you know what the pelvic floor muscles are, where they are located, and the purpose they serve, you are ready to start getting them into shape.

-There are two different types of Kegel exercises: slow Kegels and fast Kegels.
+There are two different types of Kegel exercises for men: slow Kegels and fast Kegels.

 Once you gain a little experience with them, you can perform them pretty much any time, any place.

-Many guys find that doing ten fast Kegels followed by ten slow Kegel is the right amount for one session.
+Many guys find that doing ten fast Kegel exercises followed by ten slow Kegels is the right amount for one session.

-In addition to treating PE, research has also found that Kegels can potentially help men with erectile dysfunction.
+In addition to treating PE, research has also found that Kegel exercises can help men with erectile dysfunction as well.

-Even if you technically don't meet the clinical criteria for PE, Kegel exercises can still be helpful for improving your sexual stamina.
+Even if you technically don't meet the clinical criteria for PE, pelvic floor muscle exercises can still be helpful for improving your sexual stamina.

 Research finds that the average healthy man lasts around 5.5 minutes during vaginal penetration.

-However, you can extend this length of time by working on your Kegels.
+However, you can extend this length of time by working on your pelvic floor muscles.

 For more information about the “Orgasm Gap”, read: The Orgasm Gap: FAQs & Ways to Close it

-Soft erections can be caused by both reduced blood flow to the penis as well as weak pelvic floor musculature.
+Soft erections can be caused by both reduced blood flow to the penis as well as weak pelvic floor muscles.

-Like any form of exercise, Kegels can help to improve blood flow and circulation to the area being exercised.
+Like any form of exercise, pelvic floor muscle exercises can help to improve blood flow and circulation to the area being exercised.

 Stronger pelvic floor muscles can, therefore, help your penis to engorge more fully during erection, thereby making it feel harder and look bigger.